Xinzhu-Fang/prosody_study_exp/README.md

 ## Task creation
 + use `word_manipulate.Rmd`to sort names and change their cases.
 + check the words you will use exist in the alignment model's dictionary with `check_words_in_model_dict.py`

+## Caution
+presentationnum decides the order of presentation, the index in the recording name is no presentationnum but trial_id.
+The trials were shuffled.